Leicestershire County Council is committed to doing all it can to help prevent the problems caused by anti-social behaviour.

 Local anti-social behaviour (ASB) information and reporting web pages:

-Get a review of an ASB or hate incident case
+Request a review of an anti-social behaviour case

-- You (as an individual) have reported to the Council, Police or a Registered Housing Provider (social landlord) three separate incidents of anti-social behaviour within your area, or
+• you (as an individual) have reported to the Council, Police or a Registered Housing Provider (social landlord) three separate incidents of anti-social behaviour within your area, or

-- You have been a victim of a hate incident,
+• you have been a victim of a hate incident,

 and

-- You believe that no effective action has been taken.
+• you believe that no effective action has been taken.